 Wake Forest has two binding early decision plans for students who have decided conclusively that Wake Forest is their first college choice.
 While early decision applicants may submit regular decision applications to other institutions, Wake Forest must be the applicant’s first choice and only early decision application.
 Students, parents, and school counselors must sign the Early Decision Agreement stating that the applicant will enroll if admitted and will withdraw all applications to other colleges upon acceptance to Wake Forest.

-Early Decision I (ED I) students may apply after completion of the junior year but no later than November 15.
-ED I applicants are notified on a rolling basis, typically six to eight weeks after the application is completed.
+Early Decision I (ED I) students may apply as early as August 1 but no later than November 15.
+ED I applicants are notified on a rolling basis, with decisions being released at the end of each month during the Fall.

 Early Decision II (ED II) applicants must follow the same exclusivity guidelines as required for ED I. The ED II application deadline is January 1.
-ED II is not rolling; decisions are released in mid-February.
+ED II is not rolling; decisions are released to students with a complete application in mid-February.

 A $1500 enrollment deposit is due within two weeks of acceptance notification for both ED I and ED II.

-Early Action for First-Generation College Students gives first-generation college students an admissions decision by January 15.
+The Early Action application round gives first-generation college students an admissions decision by January 15.
 Unlike Early Decision admissions, the Early Action decision is non-binding.
 Admitted first-generation students have until May 1 to decide if they will enroll at Wake Forest.

 Admission of Students with Disabilities